ElAlehYT/YTDownloader-Fast/SECURITY.md

 2. Provide a detailed description of the vulnerability, including any relevant context, steps to reproduce, and potential impact.
 3. Once the issue has been acknowledged, a fix will be worked on as soon as possible.

+You can also use GitHub's private vulnerability reporting feature to report security issues privately.

 ## Supported Versions

 This project supports the following versions: